-Another Melbourne icon, the Royal Botanic Gardens are an outdoor lovers playground.
+Another Melbourne icon just a 25-minute drive away, the Royal Botanic Gardens are an outdoor lovers playground.
 Spend a few hours wandering through 86 acres botanical beauty.
 Learn more about native and non-native species of trees, shrubs and flowers.

 Take a seat on the lakeside and watch as birds dip and dive in and out of the water.
 If you feel like letting your inner kid have some fun, head over to the man-made creek and enjoy a paddle in the shallow water.